DeFacto-Team/Factom-Open-API/README.md

 * **Pagination, sorting, filtering** results with query params
 * **Generic factomd interface:** all factomd API requests are supported via special REST path

+## Design
+### Fetching updates
+Factom Open API does not store *all chains* of Factom blockchain into local database.
+Instead, when you start working with a chain using any request (get entry of chain, get chain info, write entry into chain and etc.), the chain is being fetched from Factom into background.
+<br /><br />
+All fetched chains are stored into local DB and being updated automatically (i.e. new entries of this chains will be fetched automatically) in the minute 0-1 of the each block.
+<br /><br />
+**This allows to start using Open API immediately after install without long syncing with Factom blockchain,** but the other side of this approach is that you can not use Open API for specific applications, which require to store all chains, blocks and entries – e.g. Explorer.
+### User's chains
+The great advantage of Factom Open API is binding chains to API users.
+This binding is stored locally into Open API database.
+As Open API stores locally only chains with that API users work with, it's possible to show users only *their chains* – not only chains that API user created, but all chains, that user worked with (write, read or search).<br /><br />
+In this way, API user may create chains (giving them ExtIDs) and then search for them by ExtIDs **without worrying about possible existence of other chains with the same ExtID(s)** on the whole blockchain.

 ## API Reference

 ### Documentation